apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 [ResNet](https://arxiv.org/abs/1512.03385) has shown its effectiveness on ImageNet competition.
 Our experiments also [reproduced](https://github.com/tornadomeet/ResNet) the results reported in the paper.
 As we increase the number of layers from 18 to 152, we see steady improvement in validation accuracy.
 Given this is a huge dataset, we will use Resnet with 152 layers.

-Due to the huge computation complexity, even the fastest GPU nowadays needs more than one day for a single pass of the data.
+Due to the huge computational complexity, even the fastest GPU needs more than one day for a single pass of the data.
 We often need tens of epochs before the training converges to good validation accuracy.
 While we can use multiple GPUs in a machine, number of GPUs in a machine is often limited to 8 or 16.
-For faster training, in this tutorial, we will use multiple machines each using multiple GPUs to train the model.
+For faster training, in this tutorial, we will use multiple machines each containing multiple GPUs to train the model.

 ### Setup

-We will use 16 machines (P2.16x instances), each using 16 GPUs (Tesla K80).
-These machines are connected by 20 Gbps ethernet.
+We will use 16 machines (P2.16x instances), each containing 16 GPUs (Tesla K80).
+These machines are interconnected via 20 Gbps ethernet.

 AWS CloudFormation makes it very easy to create deep learning clusters.
 We follow instructions from [this](https://aws.amazon.com/blogs/compute/distributed-deep-learning-made-easy/) page and create a deep learning cluster with 16 P2.16x instances.

 We load the data and code in the first machine (we’ll refer to this machine as master).
 We share both the data and code to other machines using EFS.

-If you are setting up your cluster without using AWS CloudFormation, remember to do the following:
+If you are setting up your cluster manually, without using AWS CloudFormation, remember to do the following:
 1. Compile MXNet using `USE_DIST_KVSTORE=1` to enable distributed training.
-2. Create a hosts file in the master that contains the hostnames of all the machines in the cluster.
-Example,
+2. Create a hosts file in the master that contains the host names of all the machines in the cluster.
+For example,
    ```
    $ head -3 hosts
    deeplearning-worker1